Sylpherius/Sylpherius.github.io/index.md

 ![Image of Me](Sylpherius.github.io/img/Website_Image.jpg)

 ## Objectives
-I am a Sophomore at UC Irvine majoring in Computer Science and Engineering.
+I am a Sophomore at UC Irvine majoring in Computer Science.
 My current cumulative GPA is 3.86, and my GPA for Computer Science-related classes is 4.0.

 My main goal at this point in my life is to gain more professional experience with my programming skills.
 I have gained some insight in professional environments when working in my Truckxi internship